erwinx1994/DigitalWallet/readme.md

 ## Running the program

-## Running unit tests
+## Unit tests

 The unit tests were not written to achieve 100% code coverage.
 They were written to test that the core functionality of each backend module works.

 The unit tests rely on having an actual instance of both Redis and PostgreSQL to work.
 You need to ensure that they are set up correctly as described below.

-Additional Redis message queues used for unit testing are described below.
+Some developers might prefer using mock libraries for unit testing code that connects to an external resource (databases, etc.).
+However, I prefer to set up the actual resources for testing.
+Setting up actual resoures for unit testing gives you more authentic feedback on what would happen in production.

+### Test Redis instance

+Make sure Redis is started up and available for connection with the following settings.

+    Host:                           localhost
+    Port:                           1640
+    Username:                       default
+    Password:

+The unit tests will automatically create and delete these additional queues in Redis.
+No further action needs to be done.

     deposit_requests_queue_test
     deposit_responses_queue_test